How to use unreasonable behaviour as the grounds for divorce in the UK

 Step four: How do I start divorce proceedings?

-The divorce proceedings start when you submit your divorce petition.
+The divorce proceedings start when you submit your divorce application (previously called the divorce petition).
 The ‘petitioner’ (the person initiating the divorce) writes around five bullet points describing the unreasonable behaviour of the ‘respondent’ (the person who in their view has acted unreasonably).
 It’s a tricky balance to get right.
 The petition must be serious enough to pass in the eyes of the law, but not spiteful so that it causes unnecessary aggravation when you may have to co-parent or discuss finances.
 Remember, you can use examples such as you no longer live together, this helps keep things amicable and avoids placing all the blame on your ex.

 From here, there are options about how you’d like to divorce depending on how much control you want throughout the process and how much you have to spend on getting divorced.